Weddings & Vow

 There are some places we will not do.
 We will not list them here, but for various reasons and years of experience, we prefer not to attempt.

-Metered parking is $2 an hour and almost every street in Cocoa Beach is metered.
+Metered parking is $2.50 an hour and almost every street in Cocoa Beach is metered.
 If you have a handicapped placard or handicapped license plate, you can park in any metered spot for free.
-Cape Canaveral has many side streets where you can park for free, but there are no restrooms or showers.
+Cape Canaveral has many side streets where you can park for free.
+Monroe Ave is handicap accessible.